prathamesh-sonpatki/o11y-wiki/README.md

 APM, or Application Performance monitoring, is a software tool that measures and tracks an application's performance.
-It helps understand answers related to how the application is performing in real-time.
+It helps understand answers related to how the application is performing in real time.

 ### Alertmanager